addiva-elektronik/mbus-device/README.md

 ==================

 This project provides a very basic M-Bus end-device to act as a 'slave' role in a wired M-Bus network.
-It builds on [libmbus][1] and provides enough functionality to:
+It builds on a fork of [libmbus][1] and provides enough functionality to:

  - Respond to requests
  - Respond to primary address scanning